 Synovial sarcomas may appear asymptomatic in the early stages of disease.
 As the tumour progresses, the following symptoms may appear:

-- Bleeding from the nose, vagina, rectum, or throat (if the tumour is in the area).
+- Bleeding from the nose, vagina, rectumthe last section of the large intestine/bowel that holds waste until it is ready to be removed from the body, or throat (if the tumour is in the area).

 - Tingling, numbness, and/or pain in affected area if the tumour is compressing a nerve.